 Recently, the KCTS has had great success partnering with Rossland's Church of Dirt volunteer trail maintenance group .
 The first trail built in 2014 was Drifter - an easy, flowing trail that retains a true "singletrack" feel.
 Drifter can be ridden as a loop with Moe's for beginner riders, or used as an alternative to Centennial, for access to trails on Red Mountain, such as Redhead and Redtop.
 Drifter will surely become an instant classic for the push-bike crowd and the perfect intro to trail riding.

-The current project, Eddie J will provide a more engaging climb than the
+Eddie J was finished in 2016 and provides a more engaging climb than the

-slog up the M.C Road and will eventually create a new, intermediate
+slog up the M.C Road and a new, intermediate

-trail that will join the Kootenay Columbia trail near the Iron Colt
+trail that joins the Kootenay Columbia trail near the Iron Colt

 Get involved with the KCTS, learn some skills and make new friends!

 The volunteer KCTS board, committee members, and staff meet once a month to discuss current issues, make decisions and plan for the future.

 Anyone can come and help out, or just sit back and see what we are all about.
 We have several committees set up that you can join if you want.
 Current committee's are operations, funding grants, land access, public relations, and fundraising.

 If you would like to learn more or want to know when the next KCTS board meeting is email us at firstname.lastname@example.org